canonical/snap-epa-orchestrator/README.md

 - `numa_node`: NUMA node ID to allocate cores from (0-based)
 - `num_of_cores`: Number of cores to allocate from the specified NUMA node
+  - `> 0` allocates exactly that many cores
+  - `-1` deallocates any existing cores for that service in that node
+  - `0` is invalid

 #### Response Example (Success)